 The JNF Parsons Water Fund

-The Fund supports initiatives that address the issues of water quality, and trans-boundary challenges, with a focus on recycling, developing alternative water sources, education, stream and aquifer restoration, and research.
+The Fund supports initiatives that address issues of water quality, and trans-boundary challenges, with a focus on recycling, developing alternative water sources, education, stream and aquifer restoration, and research.
 One of its unique approaches is to operate largely as a revolving fund, lending capital for water projects and using repayments for future investments.
-In addition, the Fund identifies projects where its philanthropic contributions can leverage three to five times the invested sum by drawing matching funds from public sources.
+In addition, the Fund identifies projects where its philanthropic contributions can leverage the invested sum by drawing matching funds from public sources.
 Read more about the Fund's water projects.

 JNF PARSONS WATER FUND BOARD OF DIRECTORS

 Franklin M. Fisher

 Harold L. Kaplan

 Michael G. Lederman

 For more information, contact Zevi Kahanov at email@example.com or 212.879.9305 x241.

 Get involved and Donate to JNF Parsons Water Fund.
 For naming opportunities call your local office at 888-JNF-0099.